libdither/libdither/research/dither/data/zero-knowledge-proofs.md

  - Written out, the total verification function looks like: `Verify(S_accumulated, a_membership_proof, signed_data, a_membership_proof, a_key_hidden_proof) -> Bool`
  - The inputs to the previous verification function are subsequently used to deterministically generate a `K`-dimensional vector with each value selected from a gaussian distribution ranging from 0 to u32::MAX.
  - The vectors are combined using the MIN function for its idempotent properties, and then the estimation function from [this paper](https://repositorium.sdum.uminho.pt/bitstream/1822/33841/2/1143.pdf) is used to estimate the total number of trusted users participating in the census.
- - Once all nodes have added their part to the pie, every node should arrive on the same number for the count!
+ - All nodes broadcast their vectors & verification information and other nodes verify the trusted user proof and if correct, mins their current vector with the new vector.
+After enough time, every node should arrive at the same number for the count.